François Legault: Business career

-Political career
+Early political career

 Parti Québécois

-After his 1998 election, Legault was appointed by Lucien Bouchard as minister for industry and commerce.
+Legault was recruited to politics by Lucien Bouchard, and was elected to the National Assembly at the 1998 election for the off-island suburban riding of Rousseau.
+He was immediately promoted to cabinet as minister for industry and commerce.
 He was later named the minister of education.

 When Bouchard resigned, Legault supported Bernard Landry.

 Landry appointed Legault as minister of education and later as minister of health and social services.
 He was re-elected in 2003 while the PQ lost to the Quebec Liberal Party.
 He remained on the PQ front bench as the critic for economics, economic development, and finances.

 Legault endorsed Richard Legendre in the 2005 PQ leadership election, which was won by André Boisclair.
 After his re-election in 2007, Legault was renamed the PQ critic for economic development and finances.

-Legault was re-elected in the 2008 election but announced on June 25, 2009, that would retire from politics.
+Legault was re-elected in the 2008 election but announced on June 25, 2009, that he would retire from politics.
 He was seen by some political analysts at the time as a potential contender in a future leadership election.
 However, some Liberals thought that he could replace Jean Charest, then premier.

-Coalition Avenir Québec
+Leader of the Coalition Avenir Québec

 In February 2011, Legault co-founded with Charles Sirois a new political movement called the "Coalition pour l'avenir du Québec" ("Coalition for the Future of Quebec").
 In November 2011 it became an official party under the name Coalition Avenir Québec (CAQ).
 The CAQ aims to bring together like-minded voters in a single party regardless of their views on Quebec nationalism, Quebec federalism and Quebec autonomism.
 In a break with his sovereigntist past, Legault promised that a CAQ government would never hold a referendum on sovereignty.
 Soon after retiring from politics, he became disenchanted with sovereigntism and resigned from the PQ.
-He concluded that Quebec belongs within Canada but has vowed that a CAQ government would "explore all options" to defend Quebec's interests and demand greater power.
+He eventually came to believe that the decades-long debate over sovereignty had hindered Quebec's economic progress, and founded the CAQ as a party focused on developing the economy first.
+While he now believed Quebec belongs within Canada, he vowed that a CAQ government would "explore all options" to defend Quebec's interests and demand greater power.

 The party finished third in the 2012 general election, winning 19 seats and 27.05 percent of the vote.
+At that election, Legault returned to the National Assembly as the member for the off-island suburban riding of L'Assomption.

 In the 2014 general election, the CAQ finished third again, but increased their seat count to 22.

 In the 2018 general election on October 1, Legault led the CAQ to a gain of 53 seats for a total of 74, vaulting the CAQ from third place to a majority of 11 and making Legault the premier of Quebec.
 He is the first premier in 48 years to not hail from the Liberals or Parti Québécois.